Arke64/ArkeOS/README.md

 Registers
 =========
 - R0-R15: General purpose use
-- RI0-RI7: General purpose use for interrupts only
 - RZERO: 0x0 register
 - RONE: 0x1 register
 - RMAX: 0xFF.. register
-- RBP: Current base address used for calculating relative to offsets
+- RIP: Address of the current instruction
 - RSP: Address of the current stack position
-- RIP: Address of the current instruction
+- RBP: Value used for the RBP relative instruction flag
-- RSIP: Address of the instruction executing when an interrupt fires
-- RINT1: Data made available from an interrupt
-- RINT2: Data made available from an interrupt

 Configuration
 =============